xidsoft/xidsoft/README.md

 - 👋 Hi, I’m @xidsoft
-- 👀 I’m interested in Technology but no Coding
+- 👀 I’m interested in Technology
-- 🌱 I’m currently learning Web Design
+- 🌱 I’m currently learning Manage Project Technolog Web and Mobile App
-- 💞️ I’m looking to collaborate on New Project
+- 💞️ looking vendor on New Project?
-- 📫 How to reach me xidsoft@gmail.com
+- 📫 mail me on xidsoft@gmail.com ;-)

 <!---
 xidsoft/xidsoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.